mathandpencil/django-bulk-sync/README.md

 -   `skip_updates`: (optional) If truthy, will not perform any object updates needed to fully sync.
 Defaults to not skip.
 -   `skip_deletes`: (optional) If truthy, will not perform any object deletions needed to fully sync.
 Defaults to not skip.
 -   `db_class`: (optional) Model class to operate on.
 If new_models always contains at least one object, this can be set automatically so is optional.
+-   `select_for_update_of`: (optional) Iterable passed directly to select_for_update `of` clause to control locking of related models.
+            See https://docs.djangoproject.com/en/dev/ref/models/querysets/#select-for-update for more information.

 -   Returns a dict:
     ```